 Supercomputer sheds light on how droplets merge

-Scientists have revealed the precise molecular mechanisms that cause drops of liquid to combine, in a discovery that could have a range of applications.
+Scientists reveal precise molecular mechanisms that cause drops of liquid to combine, in discovery that could have a range of applications

 Insights into how droplets merge could help make 3D printing technologies more accurate and may help improve the forecasting of thunderstorms and other weather events, the study suggests.